djbieber/stratifyd-user-guide/docs/source/signalsanalyticsengine.rst

 The sections below discuss how the output of the Signals Analytics Engine can be accessed and used.

-See the :doc:`advancedoptions` page to learn how to tune the analytics engine for custom applications.
+..
+Note:: See the :doc:`advancedoptions` page to learn how to tune the analytics engine for custom applications.

 Data Processing